 Flat mops are great for cleaning, especially on a daily basis.
 They are easy to use and require little effort to set up.
 Flat mops work well at cleaning corners, although they may have trouble scrubbing stuck-on food particles without pretreatment.
 They also store easily and aren't too expensive to buy or replace.

-Steam Mops are electrical appliances that have a refillable tank for water.
-It heats up the water, turning it into steam which is released by a trigger; the steam sprays through a reusable mopping pad onto the floor.
+Steam mops are electrical appliances that have a refillable tank for water.
+It heats up the water, turning it into steam that is released by a trigger; the steam sprays through a reusable mopping pad onto the floor.
 Steam mops are fantastic because they clean and disinfect.
 They are, however, more expensive than traditional mops and may not be the best choice for some floor types.

 Steam mops can cause significant damage to laminate and wood floors, especially if left in one spot too long, as well as cause skin burns if not used with care.
 Be sure to read the manual carefully so you don't destroy what you meant to clean.